Adventures in a Messy Life

 3. The people living there at the time were sinful, and Israel was to be God’s judgment on them.
 Just as later Assyria was God’s judgment on Israel.

 4. We can wonder, did they not take the land because they were militarily inferior, was it because God had planned it this way, was it because they were disobedient?
 Or is it a different answer for each tribe?
-It led to a couple of discussion for Jeff and I as we talked about it.
+It led to a couple of discussions for Jeff and I as we talked about it.
 Especially as we read Judges chapter 3.

 A side note about taking the land of Canaan (an extra little story)

-In the middle of all this there’s a story about Caleb and his daughter.
+In the middle of all this, there’s a story about Caleb and his daughter.
 Caleb says whoever takes a certain piece of land will marry his daughter and get that land for his own.
 His daughter, Achsach in turn has her own part in this story.
 This makes for some great lessons for your older kids:

-1. Caleb cares about who his daughter marries, and wants it to be a certain type of man.
+1. Caleb cares about who his daughter marries and wants it to be a certain type of man.
 He wants his daughter to marry someone who has initiative, is brave, and takes action.

 2. Achsach loves her father and knows he will give her what she asks.
 She goes to him and asks for a water source for their land.
 Not only does he give her that, but he gives her more.
 It echoes the passage in Matthew 7 where Jesus talks about how God loves His children.